axelor/axelor-mobile/docs/doc/en/Application/Creation_d_un_module.md

 ---
-id: Création d’un module
 sidebar_position: 5
-sidebar_class_name: icon
+description: ''
 ---

-## Creating a module
+# Creating a module

 The application uses a module structure.
 Each functional package must export an object in the _Module_ format defined in the **CORE** package.